-As is usually the case there is never time to see and do it all, but we squeezed in as much as possible and we don’t regret one minute of the time we spent here.
+As is usually the case there is never time to see and do it all, but we squeezed in as many best things as possible and we don’t regret one minute of the time we spent here.

 This is hands down, my absolute favorite photo of me during my Mississippi Delta trip.
 Taken by the incredible Ruth Sykes of LRC Media.